-For Your Own Safety:
+For Your Own Safety

-- Read Owner's Manual before operating your Foredom power tool. - Always wear eye protection while using power tools. - Only use accessories with the same or higher speed ratings as your power tool (18,000 RPM).
+- Please read this Assembly, Operation, and Service Manual before operating your Foredom power tool. - Always wear eye protection while using power tools. - Only use accessories rated for use at the maximum speed (18,000 RPM) of these power tools except with the No. 35 Handpiece which requires accessories rated for 35,000 RPM or higher.

-FOREDOM® power tools
+FOREDOM[®]